 I was meeting the ship halfway through its 7 night Paris to Normandy Landing Beaches itinerary.

 I met the ship in the picturesque town of Rouen after taking the Eurostar to Lille.
 As I approached the ship I was instantly struck by how luxurious the ship was.
 It is decked out with luxury sun loungers and tastefully decorated with plants on the top deck.
 I was greeted with a glass of Champagne into an airy reception area and couldn’t wait to see my cabin.
 It didn’t disappoint with a modern bathroom and a full supply of L’Occitane bath products.
 The layout of the bedroom was fantastic with the beds facing the French windows.
-The layout might not sound exciting but Avalon is the first River Cruise Line to point the beds towards the window.
+The layout might not sound exciting but Avalon is the first river cruise line to point the beds towards the window.
 I could already picture myself waking up in the morning and watching the world go by.
-However, before I got too comfortable I unpacked and went to explore the rest of the ship.
+Before I got too comfortable I unpacked and went to explore the rest of the ship.
 I was just in time for the daily afternoon tea.
 Delicious finger sandwiches and a choice of two gateaux’s were on offer.
 It would be rude not to sample so I tried both.
-As this was an educational trip I thought I better check my emails and there was no excuse not to as the ship has free wi-fi throughout the ship.
+As this was an educational trip I thought I better check my emails and there was no excuse not to as the ship has free wi-fi throughout.
 Fortunately there were not many emails to check so I had some time to relax in the sun on the top deck before the next round of delicious food at dinner.

 Heavenly cocktails and delicious food